Piscinola

 Piscinola, or Piscinola-Marianella, is a northern suburb of Naples, Italy, with a population of ca. 20,000.
 It is bordered to the north by the Scampia district, north-west with the municipality of Mugnano of Naples, on the west by the Chiaiano district, to the south with the district of San Carlo all'Arena and east with the district Miano.

 With the Marianella neighborhood and adjacent neighborhoods Chiaiano and Scampia, Piscinola constitutes, since 2005, the 8th municipality of Naples.

-Piscinola also belongs to the group of the suppressed municipalities, in fact for self-government in 1866, following the annexation to the City of Naples.
-With Marianella was linked administratively, from annexation to the City of Naples, as the ward.

-History

-Until 1865 it was an autonomous municipality merged in Naples.

-The northern branch of Line 1 of Naples Metro connects, from 1995, the area to the center of Naples, a facility that has somewhat alleviated the otherwise lack of municipal infrastructure.
+An autonomous municipality until 1866, since its annexation to the City of Naples, Piscinola has also been known as one of the suppressed municipalities of Italy.

 Infrastructure and transport

 Railways

+Since 1995, the northern branch of Line 1 of Naples Metro has connected the area to the center of Naples.
+The rail depot is located next to Piscinola station as the suburban terminus.

-Piscinola is connected to Aversa Centro, through the railroad Naples-Giugliano-Aversa, also called "rainbow line", managed by the Ente Autonomo Volturno, opened in 2005 to replace an old station along the railway Alifana active between 1913 and 1975.
+Piscinola is also connected to Aversa Centro, through Line 11, also called "rainbow line", managed by the Ente Autonomo Volturno, opened in 2005 to replace an old station along the railway Alifana active between 1913 and 1975.